albar965/littlenavmap-manual/src/en/OPTIONS.rst

 The dialog uses a tree.
 See :ref:`ui-tree` for more information about this type of input element.

+Note that some labels have a ``…`` appended if label texts are suppressed due to higher zoom distances or lower detail levels.

 .. _options-map-keys:
 .. _page14: